Ravnur-Inc/ams-api-replacement-demo-app/README.md

 > This is also found in Step 8 of the respective SDK demo app instructions.
 >
 >  Such an option is not available for [node-js-demo](/node-js-demo).

+## What Demo Offers Testing of RMS Live Streaming?
+The [RMS Live Demo App](https://github.com/Ravnur-Inc/ams-api-replacement-demo-app/tree/main/rms-live-demo-app) is designed to help developers test live streaming workflows with the RMS API.

+It will enable you to:

+✅ Create a live event.

+✅ Offer streaming type options:

+  - SRT (Secure Reliable Transport).

+  - RTMP (Real-Time Messaging Protocol).

+✅Each type of stream can be started as:

+  - Passthrough stream.

+  - ABR (Adaptive Bitrate) stream.

+Requirement for using the Demo: An active RMS account.

+Check the [RMS Live Demo App](https://github.com/Ravnur-Inc/ams-api-replacement-demo-app/tree/main/rms-live-demo-app) for detailed instructions on setup and usage.

 ----